mrwizard82d1/aps-clj/README.md

 # apatterns

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library implementing ideas in "Analysis Patterns" by Martin Fowler.

 ## Usage